 Henry Tilney – Northanger Abbey by Jane Austen

-Although Henry Tilney is the love interest of Catherine Morland, the heroine of this novel, I cannot consider him as a main character, since he is absent from the story for a long time.
-Nevertheless, he is my favourite character from the book, thanks to his cleverly sarcastic comments.
+Although Henry Tilney is the love interest of Catherine Morland, the heroine of this novel, I cannot consider him a main character, since he is absent from the story for a long time.
+Nevertheless, he is my favourite character in the book, thanks to his cleverly sarcastic comments.
 I just wish we had the chance to know him better.

 João da Ega – Os Maias by Eça de Queirós